-The South Fork of the Shoshone River as it runs through the ranch.
-The South Fork is a classic Rocky Mountain river, with its braided channels, pools and riffles, and cottonwood tree-lined banks.
+We offer guided stream-side walking-wading trips on the South Fork of the Shoshone River as it runs through the ranch.
+The South Fork is a classic Rocky Mountain river with its braided, meandering channel, pools and riffles, and cottonwood tree-lined banks.
 It's also a world-class trout stream.
 There's more good water here than a person can fish in a week.
 This stretch, fishable nearly year-round, is known for its brown trout and Yellowstone cutthroat.
 You'll also catch the occasional rainbow trout and brook trout.